-Sources Receivers Nature of in npacts Mitigation required Impact Habitat quality Species affected Size / abundance Duration Reversibility Magnitude Significance of ecological impact Temporary habitat loss Works areas of the residential development and WRA 2.47 ha of Abandoned pond for the WRA Ecological value of abandoned pond: low to medium Low abundance and diversity of wildlife in developed area; low to medium abundance and diversity of birds in abandoned pond Abandoned pond: 2.47 ha for the WRA; Temporary Not reversible for those for residential development; Reversible for the WRA Low Minor to moderate No. The loss of ecological value will be fully compensated and even is expected to be increased significantly by the proposed WRA.
-Dust Construction works Construction Sensitive habitats near the works area Sensitive Vary with habitat types Vary with Fauna in habitats adjacent to the works area Mainly Vary Temporary Reversible Reversible Low Low as no Insignificant Insignificant for No. Use of quiet Noise and other works habitats near habitat types waterbirds - , , piling general machinery;
+Circificance of Impact Sources Receivers Habitat quality Species affected Size / abundance Duration Reversibility Magnitude Significance of ecological impact Mitigation required Temporary habitat loss Works areas of the residential development and WRA 2.47 ha of Abandoned pond for the WRA Ecological value of abandoned pond: low to medium Low abundance and diversity of wildlife in developed area; low to medium abundance and diversity of birds in abandoned pond Abandoned pond: 2.47 ha for the WRA; Temporary Not reversible for those for residential development; Reversible for the WRA Low Minor for construction of WRA and moderate for construction of residential protion No. Dust Construction Noise and other Construction works Construction works Sensitive habitats near the works area Sensitive habitats near Vary with habitat types Vary with habitat types Fauna in habitats adjacent to the works area Mainly waterbirds Vary Vary Temporary Temporary Reversible Reversible Low Low as no piling Insignificant Insignificant for general No. Use of quiet machinery;